 Again as we noted, there are of course boxes that remain un-ticked, including the control not being as developed as a more expensive model.
 However, this is a nitpick blemish on a product that does what it sets out to do, while looking great and excelling in its remit.

 The verdict?
-Buy this if you're on a budget or just entering the world of e-bikes and want a solid first one.
+A good budget bike, but some sacrifices were made.
+Buy this if you're on a tight budget or just entering the world of e-bikes and want a solid first one.

 A fat-tire electric bike from Onway that is striking in its presentation and has a certain "wow" factor about it that immediately sets it above the rest of the products we've seen thus far.